PBAP123/migrator/README.md

 - **pacman**: Limited to latest available version in repositories
 - **snap**: Control via revision numbers or channels
 - **flatpak**: Always installs latest version available

+## Frequently Asked Questions

+### General Usage Questions

+**Q: What's the difference between `migrator` and `./migrator-init.sh`?**
+A: The `migrator` command is a wrapper script installed in your PATH that allows you to run Migrator from anywhere.
+The `./migrator-init.sh` script is the unified installer/launcher that must be run from the repository directory.
+Use `migrator` for day-to-day tasks and `./migrator-init.sh` for installation, updates, or troubleshooting.

+**Q: When should I use the TUI vs. CLI?**
+A: The TUI (Terminal User Interface) provides a more graphical experience and is easier to navigate for new users.
+The CLI (Command Line Interface) is more reliable across different terminal setups and environments.
+If the TUI doesn't work in your terminal, the CLI fallback will automatically be presented.

+**Q: Do I need to run the installer script every time I use Migrator?**
+A: No. After installation, you should use the wrapper scripts (`migrator` and `migrator-tui`) for daily use.
+Only use the installer script when updating Migrator or fixing installation issues.

+**Q: How do I know if Migrator is installed correctly?**
+A: Run `./migrator-init.sh` and check the status indicators at the top of the menu.
+If all indicators show a green checkmark (✓), Migrator is installed correctly.

+### Installation and Updates

+**Q: What if the wrapper scripts don't work?**
+A: This usually means either your PATH isn't set up correctly or the scripts weren't created.
+Run `./migrator-init.sh` and select the option to fix your PATH or update Migrator.

+**Q: How do I completely reinstall Migrator?**
+A: Run `./migrator-init.sh`, then select option 4 for a "Clean installation."
+This will remove the virtual environment and reinstall everything from scratch.

+**Q: What happens when I update Migrator?**
+A: When you run `./migrator-init.sh update`, the script:
+1. Upgrades all dependencies
+2. Reinstalls Migrator with the latest code
+3. Recreates the wrapper scripts
+4. Fixes common issues automatically

+**Q: Can I have multiple installations of Migrator?**
+A: Yes, but they'll share the same wrapper scripts.
+If you need multiple installations, consider using different virtual environment paths and running directly from the source directories.